frozenfas/TomoExternalJobs/README.md

 # TomoExternalJobs
-ExternalJobs for tomorrow pipeline in RELION.
-Not well tested and not ment for general use.
+ExternalJobs for tomo pipeline in RELION.
+It is not well-tested and is not meant for general use.